 It depends on which session of our Leadership Training Program you attend.
 Generally speaking, New Leaders enter the field between 1 - 21 days after having graduated from Training.
 Leadership Training Programs in April and May tend to have longer gaps prior to field entry than those in June and July.
 However, leaders who graduate from the earlier Trainings also tend to work more over the course of the season.
 Once you enter the field, your training will continue by way of a Regional Familiarization.
 You might be scheduled to "shadow" a trip, work as a Support Leader, explore the region and routes on your own or guided by an experienced leader.
 Finally, you'll lead your very first trip paired with an experienced "Training Leader".

-New Leaders typically work in 1-2 regions in their first year.
+You'll typically work in 1-2 regions in your first year.
 The opportunity to work in more regions grow in your second year and beyond.

 Leaders receive their trip leading assignments near the end of the training process.
-Several factors determine where you might work, including an individual's experience, language skills (if applicable), availability and, above all, our company need.
+Several factors determine where you might work, including an individual's experience, performance in Training, language skills (if applicable), availability and, above all, our company need.

 Ultimately the quality of Backroads' guest's experience drives scheduling decisions.
 We recognize the added value of having guests on trips with local leaders who are passionate about the place they call home!
 In some cases we hire specifically with this in mind.
 Over time, Backroads Leaders with the appropriate language skills and experience may work in a number of different places, however please understand that working near home through the busy summer/fall season may be the best thing for our guests.
 We can discuss further during the interview process if necessary.

-All leaders submit requests for regions where they would prefer to lead.
+All leaders submit requests for regions where they would prefer to work.
 You will be assigned where we need you most and where we think you will excel, strongly taking into account leader performance, availability, knowledge of area and foreign language abilities (among other variables).
-Experience and/or language fluency in that region.
-The ability to speak Italian, French or German greatly increases a New Leader's chance of being scheduled in Europe during their first season.
 Given time Backroads Leaders can see and experience a lot of the world.
 The best way to accomplish this is to excel with the work you are given, remain open and flexible, and remember that Backroads Trip Leaders are employees filling a company need.

 Leading trips requires expertise of the area in which you're scheduled—either from previous experience in the region and/or from taking the initiative to gain in-depth knowledge.
 Examples of appropriate expertise are knowledge in cultures/customs, history, cuisine, geology, flora/fauna, politics, language, etc.